cairn-monnaie/cel/README.md

    * **_$variable_** : line that you need to enter or customize,  it will be reused later on
    * **_%variable%_** : line already entered previously in the tutorial

+ You will find these notations either in instructions or in command lines.

 ## Download Sources

    `git clone https://github.com/cairn-monnaie/CairnB2B.git`